 Asher loved both of his leaders who were enthusiastic, warm and fun.
 They were just wonderful people.

 - Jayne Sosland, New York, New York

 Our trip starts in Portland, Maine, where we’ll spend the afternoon playing games, getting to know one another and preparing for our three weeks together.
 On the second day, we will explore the Portland area on a day hike.

 Days 2-6: Hike & Canoe in Camden

 We will head east along the coast to Camden Hills.
 While hiking Bald Mountain (1,272 feet) and other nearby peaks, we’ll catch glimpses of Lake Megunticook and the Atlantic Ocean.
 Off the trail, we’ll visit Norton Pond and spend two days learning to canoe with professional guides.

 Days 7-10: Explore Acadia National Park

-We will hike, bike and swim in Acadia, the oldest national park east of the Mississippi.
-In the park, we will bike the carriage roads around Eagle Lake and Jordan Pond.
-We will appreciate scenic ocean views while we hike The Bubbles and Penobscot Mountain.
+We will hike and swim in Acadia, the oldest national park east of the Mississippi.
+In the park, we will appreciate scenic ocean views while we hike The Bubbles and Penobscot Mountain.
 In the afternoons, we’ll swim at Sand Beach and explore Bar Harbor.